rlugojr/linkurious-enterprise-manual/en/style/icons.md

 ![](LesIcones.png)

-We can thus illustrate our graph con icons to directly obtain a visual explanation of the data at first glance
+We can thus illustrate our graph with icons to directly obtain a visual explanation of the data at first glance

 ![](End.png)